• BMW 340i MODIFICATIONS

 Re-install the ignition coil and plug in the harness.
 The tightening spec on the E8 bolt is 8NM.

 Follow these steps for all six spark plugs.
-Before re-assembling everything, open the garage and start the car to ensure there are no misfires.
+Before re-assembling everything, open the garage and start the car to ensure there are no misfires, and that the idle is smooth.

 This article contains affiliate links.
 If you purchase a product through my custom link, I will earn a commission.